ankailou/reuters-classification/README.md

 2015-09-11 - Version 1.0.1

-* Fixed td-idf module to provide normalized scores in the range [0,1]
+* Fixed tf-idf module to provide normalized scores in the range [0,1]
 * Updated tokenization in preprocess.py to filter non-english words and shorter stems
 * Updated the feature selection process for feature vector 1 to run in minimal time
 * Finalize the construction and output of dataset1.csv